sobociakk/CD4011B-CMOS-180nm-Layout/README.md

 # CD4011B-CMOS-180nm-Custom-Layout

 ## Overview
 This repository contains a full-custom physical design of a CD4011B equivalent integrated circuit.
-The project was developed from schematic entry down to the physical layout and post-layout verification.
+The project was developed from schematic entry down to the physical layout and post-layout verification as part of the "Integrated Circuits and Systems Engineering" course at Gdańsk University of Technology

 *Note: Due to NDA restrictions, proprietary TSMC technology files are not included.
 This repository serves as a portfolio showcase of the design methodology, layout structures, and simulation results.*